13 Study Design

 However, placebo controls are not always ethical.
 When effective treatments exist, withholding them to demonstrate that a new drug is better than nothing may be unacceptable.
 The Declaration of Helsinki requires that new treatments generally be tested against the best current therapy, not placebo.

 Historical and External Controls compare study participants to patients treated in the past or in separate real-world environments.
 While traditionally viewed with skepticism for pivotal trials, regulatory agencies are increasingly providing structure for their use in rare diseases and high unmet need areas.
-In 2025, both the MHRA and EMA released draft guidelines focused on the use of external control arms derived from real-world data, emphasizing the need for transparent validation plans and “fit-for-purpose” data to support regulatory decisions (Medicines and Healthcare products Regulatory Agency 2025).
+In 2025, the MHRA released a draft guideline on the use of external control arms derived from real-world data, and EMA published a concept paper outlining plans for a future reflection paper on the same topic, both emphasizing transparent validation plans and “fit-for-purpose” data (Medicines and Healthcare products Regulatory Agency 2025).

 Technically, these designs are being advanced by Digital Twin and Bayesian Borrowing frameworks.
-Digital twins—prognostic scores generated from high-dimensional baseline data—allow for “TwinRCTs” where each patient’s outcome is adjusted by their own AI-generated digital counterpart, significantly increasing power in longitudinal studies (Ross et al. 2024).
+Digital twins (prognostic scores generated from high-dimensional baseline data) allow for “TwinRCTs” where each patient’s outcome is adjusted by their own AI-generated digital counterpart, increasing statistical power in longitudinal studies (Ross et al. 2024).
 Similarly, Bayesian dynamic borrowing allows sponsors to “borrow” information from historical trials or RWD while accounting for differences in patient populations, as demonstrated in recent case studies in first-line non-small cell lung cancer (NSCLC) (Struebing et al. 2024).

 In a parallel design, participants are randomized to treatment groups and remain in those groups throughout the study.
 This is the most common design for confirmatory trials.